bbauska/W3Cx-5of5/README.md

 the addEventListener function call and do not set this boolean parameter at all).

-#### Details of the DOM event are passed to the event listener function {#details-of-the-dom-event-are-passed-to-the-event-listener-function .unnumbered}
+<h4>Details of the DOM event are passed to the event listener function</h4>

 When you create an **event listener** and attach it to an element, the listener will create an **event object** to describe what happened.
 This